 Those new to the raw food diet may struggle to start and maintain such a strict form of eating without proper planning and homework.

 Rather than starting a strict raw food diet, simply incorporating more raw fruits and veggies into normal cooked meals of lean protein and fish can give you the benefits of these foods, without the risk of an entirely raw diet.
 Another option for those interested in a raw food style of eating may be to follow a vegan or plant-based diet.
-Styles of eating such as a vegan diet will give you the benefits of fruits and vegetables but allow you to cook and process them and not only eat raw versions of them which is easier to maintain for most.
+Styles of eating such as a vegan diet will give you the benefits of fruit and vegetables but allow you to cook and process them and not only eat raw versions of them which is easier to maintain for most than strict raw veganism.

 How to start a raw food diet